DESCRIBING DATA GRAPHICALLY

 Low Level Plotting Functions

-I'm also not going to reproduce the output of every single example.
-If you have
+To conserve space, I'm not going to reproduce the output of every

 R open and are following along, you can see it on your own screen.